-In relation to long-term care, VAC must ensure that the adult residential care needs of the veteran are addressed through the expansion of the current VIP program and long-term care policy of the department so as to provide a continuum of care and financial assistance in this area of intermediary institutionalized care.
+11. In relation to the ongoing issue of long-term care, VAC must ensure that the adult residential care needs of the veteran are addressed through the expansion of the current VIP program and long-term care policy of the department so as to provide a continuum of care and financial assistance in this area of intermediary institutionalized care.

-- In addition, a flexible policy should be implemented immediately to provide veterans with the freedom of choice between a community bed and a priority access bed for purposes of admission to long-term care facilities without distinction between traditional and modern-day veterans. - A reform of the Last Post Fund legislation necessitating a recognition of the fact that families of seriously disabled veterans should receive this funeral and burial grant as a matter of right.
+In addition, a flexible policy should be implemented immediately to provide veterans with the freedom of choice between a community bed and a priority access bed for purposes of admission to long-term care facilities without distinction between traditional and modern-day veterans.

-We will continue to work with the recently restructured hierarchy of VAC on behalf of Canadian veterans and their families.
-It is hoped that, with the appointment of the new minister, Ginette Petitpas Taylor, she will provide a significant impetus to the enactment of meaningful legislative change in the coming year.
+We will continue to work with the hierarchy of VAC on behalf of Canadian veterans and their families.